jbuchbinder/jbuchbinder.github.com/source/_posts/2015-05-08-backing-up-footage-and-digital-negatives-using-cheap-cloud-storage.md

 ## Other features

 Amazon Cloud Drive also provides the ability to share files directly from its web interface -- but I haven't had cause to use it, since I still use Google Drive and other services to share files with people.
 Still, it's a nice feature to have, and hopefully it will mature in the coming months/years.

+## Why not any of the alternatives?

+Beyond cost, it comes down to *accessibility* and *fine print* for me.
+Backblaze's backup service, for example, relies on the idea that a single machine with a single drive can be backed up for 5$/month (60$/year) -- which wouldn't work for the myriad backup drives and shifting on-workstation content which defines a video or photo editing workstation.
+As far as accessibility goes, Amazon Cloud Drive is workable from my Linux machine as easily as it is from my Windows workstation (or, heaven forfend, a machine from the Cult of the Bitten Fruit) -- and I can put together my own client(s) if I find something lacking in the generally available ones.